-A broad theoretical and experimental research program in Colloid and Interface Science is being developed.
-Systems under study include micellar (surfactant-water) solutions; micellar solutions with solubilized hydrophobic solutes, including pharmaceutically relevant drugs; solutions of nanoparticles and surfactants, and surfactant-biomolecule and polymer-surfactant systems.
+The DB Research Group carries out theoretical and experimental research in the interdisciplinary field of Colloid and Interface Science.
+Systems studied include micellar (surfactant-water) solutions; aqueous micellar solutions with solubilized hydrophobic solutes, including pharmaceutically-relevant drugs; aqueous dispersions of carbon nanotubes, graphene, and other 2D materials, stabilized using surfactants and polymers; and dispersion and stabilization of 2D nanomaterials (e.g., graphene, molybdenum disulfide) using non-aqueous solvents.
 The research program emphasizes the essential interplay between theory, experiment, and practical applications.

-The field of Colloid and Interface Science is becoming increasingly important to a large number of industrial, environmental, biotechnological, and biomedical applications where chemical engineers can play a pivotal role.
-These applications include detergency, emulsification, and wetting; adhesives, coatings, and thin films; petrochemical processes; food, paint, pharmaceutical, cosmetic, and photographic technologies; controlled-release of active ingredients in pharmaceuticals and consumer products; removal of trace contaminants from water sources; bioseparations; and biomedical applications including skin irritation and mitigation, and transdermal and oral drug delivery.
+The field of Colloid and Interface Science is becoming increasingly important to a large number of industrial, environmental, electronic, biotechnological, and biomedical applications where chemical engineers can play a pivotal role.
+These applications include detergency, emulsification, and wetting; adhesives, coatings, and thin films; petrochemical processes; food, paint, pharmaceutical, cosmetic, and photographic technologies; controlled-release of active ingredients in pharmaceuticals and consumer products; removal of trace contaminants from water sources; bioseparations; and biomedical applications including transdermal and oral drug delivery.

-The theoretical component of our research involves the use of thermodynamics, statistical mechanics, mean-field theory, Monte-Carlo and molecular dynamics simulations, scaling theory, transport phenomena, kinetics, and colloid and interface science.
+The theoretical research component includes thermodynamics, statistical mechanics, all-atomistic and coarse-grained molecular dynamics simulations, transport phenomena, kinetics of colloid stability, and other theoretical aspects of colloid and interface science.

-The experimental component of our research involves use of state of the art techniques for the characterization of structured fluids.
-These include particle-size determination using static and dynamic light scattering, surface and interfacial tension measurements, phase diagram determination and characterization, and viscosity determination.
+The experimental research component includes use of state of the art techniques for the characterization of colloidal systems.
+These include particle shape and size determinations using static and dynamic light scattering, measurement of equilibrium and dynamic surface and interfacial tensions, contact angle determination, and viscosity measurement.

 In addition, in the transdermal and oral drug delivery areas, we utilize permeability and conductivity measurements, confocal and two-photon fluoresence microscopy, liquid scintillation counting to assay radioactive permeants, UV/vis to assay fluorescent permeants, immunological tools which include ELISA , immunofluorescence staining, and flow cytometry, and safety-related measurements, including in vivo recovery studies, transepidermal water loss, and histology.